jonlouiscool/Final-Project/README.md

 - Added a graph on profit and add console gaming to the project
 - Paradata
 - Clean up if needed

+Finalizing Paradata recording Jing video for youtube And sending link to prof